This page presents the history of Maryland passenger car license plates, from the dated 1954 expiration plate through the present day.

 The resulting 1910 Vintage plate looks nothing like the actual 1910 plate, shown at right, other than the colors being more-or-less the same.
 The law required that the reproduction plate resemble the original plate, but provided no specific details other than the color scheme.
 It seems that the MVA either had no idea what a real 1910 plate actually looked like, or they didn't care, and just chose to follow the letter of the law rather than to honor its intent.

 1910 Vintage plates are authorized for use not only on 1910 model vehicles, but on all years of historic vehicles and street rods, as well as on all modern passenger cars, multi-purpose vehicles, and trucks up to one ton capacity.
-Sequentially-numbered modern passenger car plates use serial format VR00000, where the prefix letters are constant.
-I presume other vehicle types all share this serial format, but I don't yet know that for a fact.
+Sequentially-numbered modern passenger car plates, also used on modern MPVs and trucks, use serial format VR00000, where the prefix letters are constant.
+1910 Vintage plates for handicapped persons, historic vehicles, and street rods each have their own distinct serial formats.
 I've also seen 1910 Vintage vanity plates.
-I don't yet know if there is a handicapped version available.

 Related pages on this site